 So, this is one point where Vendor Central actually wins.
 That’s because Amazon takes care of all every aspect in terms of support, even including problems associated with fraud.
 Seller Central partners can use FBA (Fulfilled By Amazon) to take care of customer service.
 But, the seller is still responsible for every customer who claims of receiving counterfeit or fake products.

 If you sell as a third-party seller on Amazon, you will find it more hard to challenge fraudulent competitors.

-9. Vendor Central vs. Seller Central: Selling
+9. Vendor Central vs. Seller Central: Selling Internationally